gouravkhanna03/sql_library_case_study/README.md

 ORDER BY p.payment_month;
 ```

 **Q15.
-Find the top 3 most active members each month in the last 12 months based
+Find the top 3 most active members each month in the last 12 months based  <br>
-on the number of books borrowed.
+on the number of books borrowed. <br>
-For each month (YYYY-MM), calculate the total number of books borrowed by each member.
+For each month (YYYY-MM), calculate the total number of books borrowed by each member. <br>
-Rank Top 3 Members
+Rank Top 3 Members.
 Sort by month ASC, rank_in_month ASC.**

 ```sql
 WITH monthly_rank AS (